 Galicia was a great contrast to Navarre.
-Spain’s northern coastal area is visited mainly by the Spanish happy to leave the southern costas to the rest of Europe.
+Spain’s northern coastal area is visited mainly by the Spanish happy to leave the southern Costas to the rest of Europe.
 I would hate to spoil it for them but I have to say that I plan to go back as it’s one of the most beautiful places I’ve visited in Spain, unspoiled by high-rises and bars and restaurants serving “chips like at home” and “mama’s apple pie”.
-Instead we had steamed mussles, scallops, oysters, languoustines, prawns and every type of fish imaginable, including sole, turbot, sea bass and hake.
+Instead we had steamed mussels, scallops, oysters, langoustines, prawns and every type of fish imaginable, including sole, turbot, sea bass and hake.

 I returned from Galicia only two days ago and the temperature then was still in the mid-twenties, something I hadn’t reckoned on when I decided on the area.
 I had packed mainly autumn clothes, never imaginging I would be sitting in the main square at 2.30 in the morning in tee-shirt.